SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 **Remarks**:

-  - In this lab, we will not do a real zero downtime (or nearly) HAProxy restart.
+  - In this lab, we do not achieve an HAProxy restart with _zero_ downtime.
 You will find an article about that in the references.

 **References**: